GarfieldJiang/UGFWithToLua/README.md

 ## How to play the example

-- Download this repo and open it in Unity (5.3 or newer).
+- Download this repo, initialize the submodule, and open it in Unity (5.3 or newer).
 - Create your own AssetBundleBuilder.xml file according to Game Framework examples, especially the output directory for asset bundles.
 - When assets are imported and source files are compiled, there will be a `Game` menu showing in the Unity editor.
 Select it and click `Build AssetBundles` to build lua scripts into asset bundles.
 - Copy all `Package` assetbundles of the platform on which you're going to run the project into `Assets/StreamingAssets/`.